 4. Conscientiousness.
 People with high “C” scores are meticulous and like rules and structure.
 They pay strict attention to detail and get things done right the first time.

-As a business owner and manager, the value lies in understanding that one type isn’t “better” than another; merely that each brings its own valuable contribution to your team (also that there are some tasks or jobs better suited to one type over another, which will dramatically improve the way you hire and delegate from here on out!).
+As a business owner and manager, the value lies in understanding that one type isn’t “better” than another, merely that each brings its own valuable contribution to your team (and that there are some tasks or jobs better suited to one type over another, which will dramatically improve the way you hire and delegate from here on out!).

 When you do this right, the results can be extraordinary.
 I’ve seen business owners turn negative, conflict-laden staffs with horrible turnover rates into positive, productive, loyal teams simply by empowering their people to operate in a way that suits them best.